Wave to Earth announce Asia and Europe legs of 2024 'flaws and all' world tour

 Today (January 24), Wave to Earth revealed the the first 13 dates of their brand-new 2024 ‘flaws and all’ world tour.
 It will kick off in Asia on March 18 with a concert in Hong Kong, before the band head to Taipei and Tokyo in the same week.

 Thereafter, the trio will bring their 2024 ‘flaws and all’ world tour to Europe, starting with a show in Milan, Italy on March 28.
-In the same month, the band will also perform in Copenhagen, Denmark.
+In the same month, the band will also perform in Copenhagen and Berlin.

 Wave to Earth’s 2024 ‘flaws and all’ Europe tour will continue into April, with shows in Germany, the Netherlands, France and more.
 Notably, the trek will feature three concerts in the United Kingdom, in the cities of Glasgow, Manchester and London.